 November 21, 2017

 The 30MHz team has certainly been to its fair share of agritech and agriculture conferences this year.
 We’re not farmers, but we are building technology that serves farmers’ needs.
 So when we go to these events, we make an effort to listen more than we talk.
-We recognize that farmers know their businesses better than we ever could, so we let their insights and needs set our product agenda (our most popular sensors, including the dew point, pointed temperature and counter, come from collaborations with farmers).
+We recognize that farmers know their businesses better than we ever could, so we let their insights and needs set our product agenda (our most popular sensors, including the Pointed Microclimate, pointed temperature and counter, come from collaborations with farmers).

 With over 80 customers, most of them in agriculture, we know that farming is ultimately about metrics: monitoring and responding to changing conditions in the environment in order to guarantee optimal conditions for plant growth, while maintaining low costs.
 Smart sensing technology’s role is to provide the most accurate and up-to-date overview of these metrics and the relationships between them, empowering farmers to make the most informed decisions as quickly as possible.

 The most crucial metrics may vary by crop or agricultural sector, but having worked with greenhouse growers, arable farmers, as well as customers in storage, processing, horticulture and even bee transport, we’ve found that certain measurements are priorities across agriculture.
 Sensors might be used in different contexts (for example, pointed temperature sensors that measure spinach leaf temperature by one customer will be used measure conditions within beehives by another), but many of the most in-demand metrics are common throughout the industry.
 Our sensor portfolio is a result of this demand.